-- Exerience the history and Culture of San Jose
+- Experience the history and culture of San Jose

 - Explore among the treetops by zipline and suspension bridges

 - Take a sunset catamaran cruise off the coast of Manuel Antonio

 Are you planning a trip to Costa Rica?

 Whether you want to see jungles, beaches, volcanoes, or a mix of everything, our local experts can help you craft the perfect trip.
 Get in touch now

 |Day 1||Arrival in San José -> Transfer to La Fortuna||Arenal/La Fortuna|

 |Day 2||Arenal Sky Trek and Zip-line Tour||Arenal/La Fortuna|

 |Day 5||Snorkeling & Sunset Catamaran Cruise in Manuel Antonio||Manuel Antonio|